kostekmrozowski/DocPlanner_Analysis/README.md

 | --- | --- | --- | --- | --- | --- | --- |

+## **Overview and Results**

+The **Moderate-Aggressive Approach** proved to be significantly more valuable as it maximized revenue while maintaining a sustainable churn rate.
+This strategy led to a **23.41% revenue increase (€62,471 total revenue) compared to the previous pricing model**, whereas the **Moderate Approach only resulted in a 6.96% increase (€54,145.40 total revenue)**.

+Additionally, the **Moderate-Aggressive Approach had a higher break-even churn capacity (108 customers, 43.2% churn in Low & Medium risk groups)** compared to the **Moderate Approach (30 customers, 24% churn in Low-risk group)**.
+This indicates that a more aggressive pricing adjustment was feasible without significantly increasing overall churn.

 ## **Assumptions:**

 - Revenue Recognition: Revenue as in international standard, will be recognized with installment payments (break down into monthly payments)